Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 And so, on Friday, the White House began trying to publicly reconcile Biden’s comment with Ducklo’s behavior.
 Psaki announced that in addition to twice apologizing to Palmeri and expressing his “profound regret,” Ducklo had received a one-week suspension without pay and would be prohibited from working with Politico reporters upon his return.

-“He’s the first to acknowledge this is not the standard of behavior set out by the president, nor is it the standard of behavior set by me, and I’m his direct supervisor,” Psaki told reporters, adding: “We’ve reached out at every level there to convey our apology, and been clear this will never happen again, and it is not going to be tolerated here at the White House.”
+“He’s the first to acknowledge this is not the standard of behavior set out by the president, nor is it the standard of behavior set by me, and I’m his direct supervisor,” Psaki told reporters, adding: “We’ve reached out at every level there to convey our apology and been clear this will never happen again, and it is not going to be tolerated here at the White House.”

-Psaki also added that Biden was not part of the discussion, and that she decided Ducklo’s punishment, with the approval of Klain.
+Psaki added that Biden was not part of the discussion, and that she decided Ducklo’s punishment, with the approval of Klain.
 Biden was, however, informed of the unfolding situation Saturday as Ducklo prepared to resign.

-In an email to Palmeri shortly before Psaki’s Friday news briefing, Ducklo offered a second, more fulsome apology.
+In an email to Palmeri shortly before Psaki’s Friday news briefing, Ducklo offered a second, more profuse apology.

 “You were simply doing your job and did not deserve to be treated the way I treated you,” he wrote, according to a copy of the letter provided to The Post.
 “I became emotional and totally lost control because of the personal nature of the story.”